What Is It?

 What Happens After The Procedure?

-The patient is usually monitored for a period of time after the procedure to watch for any complications and ensure the varices have been successfully treated.
+The patient is usually monitored for short period of time after the procedure to watch for any complications and ensure the varices have been successfully treated.

 Call To Schedule